TomWang233/LittleProjects/README.md

 # LittleProjects
-Some little and easy projects, all run on Google Colab
+Some little and easy projects, notebooks run on Google Colab SQL project using HeidiSQL